-The Issuer issues Bonds from Capital Center A or from the Institute in General.
+The Issuer issues Bonds from Capital Centre A or from the Institute in General.
 The Final Terms states from which capital centre each specific ISIN is issued.
 Any new capital centres may be covered by the Base Prospectus by means of addenda supplements.

 Any claims by the Bondholders with respect to the Bonds may only be made against the capital centre in which the specific ISIN is issued.
-Bondholders can exercise their rights by contacting the Issuer.